facebook/zstd/doc/zstd_compression_format.md

 - `Predefined_Mode` : A predefined FSE distribution table is used, defined in [default distributions](#default-distributions).
           No distribution table will be present.
-- `RLE_Mode` : The table description consists of a single byte, which contain symbol's value.
+- `RLE_Mode` : The table description consists of a single byte, which contains the symbol's value.
           This symbol will be used for all sequences.
 - `FSE_Compressed_Mode` : standard FSE compression.
           A distribution table will be present.